 The team also released a brand-new product: JPABuddy is an advanced plugin for IntelliJ IDEA intended to simplify and accelerate the development of application’s data model and related functionality.

-Meanwhile, CUBA licence sales increased by approximately 25% in 2020 and the maturity of the platform was recognised as Sber - the largest bank in Eastern Europe employing over 10,000 software developers - signed a large scale agreement to adopt CUBA Studio to speed up the development of in-house applications.
+Meanwhile, CUBA (now Jmix) licence sales increased by approximately 25% in 2020 and the maturity of the platform was recognised as Sber - the largest bank in Eastern Europe employing over 10,000 software developers - signed a large scale agreement to adopt CUBA Studio (now Jmix) to speed up the development of in-house applications.